Abidjan Travel Guide

 Entry requirements

-US citizens must have a passport that is valid for at least six months beyond the period of intended stay, and require a visa to enter the Ivory Coast.
+US citizens must have a passport that's valid for at least six months beyond the period of intended stay.
+A visa is required to enter Côte d'Ivoire.

-British citizens must have a passport that is valid for six months beyound the period of intended stay.
-A visa is required.
+British citizens must have a passport that's valid for at least six months beyond the period of intended stay.
+A visa is required to enter Côte d'Ivoire.

-Canadian citizens must have a passport that is valid for at least six months beyond the period of intended stay, and require a visa to enter the Ivory Coast.
+Canadian citizens must have a passport that's valid for at least six months beyond the period of intended stay.
+A visa is required to enter Côte d'Ivoire.

-Australian citizens must have a passport that is valid for at least six months beyond the period of intended stay, and require a visa to enter the Ivory Coast.
+Australian citizens must have a passport that's valid for at least six months beyond the period of intended stay.
+A visa is required to enter Côte d'Ivoire.

-South African citizens must have a passport that is valid for at least six months beyond the period of intended stay, and require a visa to enter the Ivory Coast.
+South African citizens must have a passport that's valid for at least six months beyond the period of intended stay.
+A visa is required to enter Côte d'Ivoire.

-Irish citizens must have a passport that is valid for at least six months beyond the period of intended stay, and require a visa to enter the Ivory Coast.
+Irish citizens must have a passport that's valid for at least six months beyond the period of intended stay.
+A visa is required to enter Côte d'Ivoire.

-New Zealand citizens must have a passport that is valid for at least six months beyond the period of intended stay, and require a visa to enter the Ivory Coast.
+New Zealand citizens must have a passport that's valid for at least six months beyond the period of intended stay.
+A visa is required to enter Côte d'Ivoire.